JulienKode/team-labeler-action/README.md

 ### Create `.github/workflows/team-labeler.yml`

 Create a workflow (eg: `.github/workflows/team-labeler.yml` see [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file)) to utilize the labeler action.
 This action only needs the GITHUB_TOKEN secret as it interacts with the GitHub API to modify labels.
+If you want to create labels based on GitHub team memberships, the GITHUB_TOKEN should be a PAT that can read GitHub teams (`read:org`).
 The action can be used as such:

 ```yaml
 on: pull_request